jrmartino/pass-grant-loader/README.md

 mail.to=

-### Fedora configuration (system.properties)
+### Fedora and Elasticsearch configuration (system.properties)
-This file contains parameters which must be set as system properties so that  the java PASS client can configure itself to attach to its storage - in our case, a Fedora instance.
+This file contains parameters which must be set as system properties so that  the java PASS client can configure itself to attach to its storage and its search endpoint - in our case, a Fedora instance and an Elasticsearch instance.
 The base URL must contain the port number and path to the base container (for example, http://localhost:8080/fcrepo/rest/)

 pass.fedora.user=